web-ridge/contact-tracing/README.md

 - Automatic frontend-tests
 - Better risk calculation with less false positives
 - Working together with local health instances for the QR-code solution
+- Rate limiting across Redis clusters to improve scaling of servers and protect DDOS attacks or mis-use

 ## What can you do to help us?